orcfax/network-status/incidents/0009-hard-fork.md

    comparison with the cnt-indexer database status to determine an unhealthy node.
 1. Improving long-term monitoring of price data.
+1. strategies and/or tooling that will ensure the network, or its components, fail more timely in these situations.
+Being able to read from Kupo and Ogmios while they were no longer actively syncing with the Cardano Network was detrimental to overall performance.
+We will look at local options as well as considering what could be suggested/implemented upstream that might improve tooling and potentially help others from falling into the same situation.

 ## Documentation improvements